arosov/lazyaider/README.md

 LazyAider uses a configuration file named `.lazyaider.conf.yml` located in your home directory or the project's root directory.
 This YAML file stores settings such as:

-*   `llm_model`: Specifies the language model to be used for plan generation.
+*   `llm_model`: Specifies the language model to be used for plan generation (e.g., "gpt-4-turbo").
+Default: "gpt-3.5-turbo".
 *   `llm_api_key`: Your API key for the chosen language model provider.
+Store securely.
+Default: None.
 *   `theme_name`: Theme for the Textual application (e.g., "light", "dark").
+Default: "light".
 *   `text_editor`: The command to launch your preferred external text editor for editing plan sections or descriptions (e.g., `nvim`, `code --wait`).
+Default: "nano".
+*   `sidepane_percent_width`: The percentage of the terminal width that the LazyAider sidebar will occupy.
+Default: 20.
+*   `delay_send_input`: Delay in seconds after sending input to the shell (e.g., via "Send to Shell" button) before an Enter key press is simulated.
+Useful if your shell or Aider needs a moment to process the pasted input.
+Default: 0.5.
+*   `label_color_completed`: The color for the labels of completed plan sections in the sidebar.
+Uses Textual color names (e.g., "green", "blue", "rgb(0,255,0)").
+Default: "green".
+*   `label_color_current`: The color for the label of the current or last processed plan section in the sidebar.
+Default: "cyan".
-*   `managed_sessions`: A dictionary storing information about sessions managed by LazyAider, including the active plan for each session.
+*   `managed_sessions`: A dictionary storing information about sessions managed by LazyAider.
+    *   Each key is a session name (e.g., `lazyaider-session`).
+    *   The value is a dictionary containing session-specific settings:
+        *   `active_plan_name`: The name of the currently active plan for this session.
+        *   `plan_progress`: A dictionary where keys are plan names and values are dictionaries storing progress for that plan, primarily:
+            *   `last_aider_step`: The index of the last plan section that was processed or sent to Aider.
+        *   `plan_generation_prompt_override_path`: Session-specific path to a custom prompt template, overriding the global one for this session.
-*   `plan_generation_prompt_override_path`: Optional path to a custom prompt template file.
-This can be set globally or per session but is most useful globally.
+*   `plan_generation_prompt_override_path`: Optional global path to a custom prompt template file.
+This can be an absolute path or relative to the config file's location.
-    *   If set (and the file exists), this template will be used by the planner, taking precedence over default prompt.
+    *   If set (and the file exists), this template will be used by the planner, taking precedence over the default prompt.
-    *   If `.lazyaider/planner_prompt.md` does not exist when initiating TUI editing, its content will be initialized from the global `plan_generation_prompt_override_path` (if set and valid), otherwise from the default built-in template.
+    *   If `.lazyaider/planner_prompt.md` does not exist when initiating TUI editing, its content will be initialized from this global path (if set and valid), otherwise from the default built-in template.
+Default: None.

 Example snippet from `.lazyaider.conf.yml`:
 ```yaml